garvincasimir/elasticsearch-kubernetes/README.md

 ### Configuring Elasticsearch
 The Elasticsearch config values are managed in ConfigMaps.
 These map to the node types and are mounted into the elasticsearch config folder on a per-file basis.
 This is so config files that come with the image will not be unintentionally overwritten.
 Please view the [official Elastic.io docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/settings.html) for more details on configuring Elasticsearch.

 ### Pods
 Each pod includes an init container and a container running the [official elasticsearch image](https://www.docker.elastic.co).
 The init container is used to set *vm.max_map_count*.
-Please see the[docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode) for further details on this and other production settings.
+Please see the [docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode) for further details on this and other production settings.
 I recommend pre-configuing your nodes and ommitting this init container.

 ### Resource Limits
 Use data.jvm.options to adjust the JVM heap size.
 This must be done serpareately for each node type.